Defining Your Cervix

 Most go throughout their days not even thinking about their cervix, but take it from us, your cervix goes through quite a lot of changes during your cycle so it’s worth an introduction.
 It changes textures throughout your cycle, so if you’re curious, getting to know them is easier than you think.

 All you have to do is thoroughly wash your hands and then insert your middle finger into your vagina until your middle knuckle is flush with the opening.
 Some may have to insert further, this just means you may have a longer introduction.
 You should be able to find your cervix anywhere from 3-6 inches inside the vaginal opening.

 Small PSA for those that have Instagram-worthy nails: Please be careful when getting to know your cervix, as you want to make sure you don’t scratch the inside of your vaginal wall.

 Whether you use a period tracking app, or you go with the flow (no pun intended), depending on where you are in your cycle, you may notice that your cervix is softer during and before ovulation, and not so soft afterwards.
 You may also notice that your cervix sits lower during your period.

 For most, your cervix and the DivaCup never get too close, so keep in mind that they can be friends by association, but not besties that go everywhere together.
 The DivaCup is designed to sit low at the base of the vaginal canal, pointed towards the tailbone, away from the cervix.
 Having trouble imagining how this works?
 Check out our how to video.

 Having a low cervix is often common after multiple births, and can occur naturally as we age.
 We have found insights and support from pelvic health physiotherapists to be incredibly helpful as they are experts in the area of the pelvic floor.
 Be sure to check out our pelvic health blog post to learn more.
-If you have an IUD and are concerned about the DivaCup interfering with the IUD’s strings that from the cervix, we have a blog post that will put your mind at ease, check it out.
+If you have an IUD and are concerned about the DivaCup interfering with the IUD’s strings from the cervix, we have a blog post with some helpful advice, check it out.